 This simple DIY Natural Facial Toner is made with 5 ingredients that are 100% natural and nourishing for your skin!

 Since I was very little, it seems that the answer to almost any problem in our house could be solved by witch hazel.
 A scraped knee, bruises, bug bites, sunburn, acne….
 Every time I would come running to mom for help after hurting myself, she would inevitably suggest I “put some witch hazel on it”.
 If you’ve ever seen My Big Fat Greek Wedding, where the Dad uses Windex to solve all issues – it’s like that except with witch hazel.
 I’m actually surprised we don’t have it in a big spray bottle for easier use.
 All of this to say, I have been using witch hazel on my face for years (as a toner and/or to treat acne) and I love how well it works to keep my skin clear and healthy.
+To see my updated Natural Skincare Routine and all my favourite products, head over to this post!

 What is it witch hazel?